 What Is a Vehicle Inspection Checklist?

-A vehicle inspection checklist is a structured list of mechanical, electrical, and safety components that must be reviewed during a routine inspection.
+A vehicle inspection checklist is essentially a formalized, structured document detailing every mechanical, electrical, and safety component that must be rigorously reviewed during a routine, scheduled maintenance inspection.

 How It Differs from Daily Checks